-- (2) The Auditor-General or an auditor appointed by the Auditor-General shall audit the Fund annually. - The fees for the audit of the Fund shall be paid from the Fund. - (1) The Director-General shall, as soon as practicable, but not later than ninety days after the end of a financial year, submit to the Minister, a report concerning the activities relating to the Fund during the financial year.
+- 86. (1) The Public-Private Partnership Office shall cause to be kept proper books of accounts and other records relating to the accounts of the Fund. - (2) The Auditor General or an auditor appointed by the Auditor General shall audit the Fund annually. - (3) The fees for the audit of the Fund shall be paid from the Fund. - 87.
+(1) The Director-General shall, as soon as practicable, but not later than ninety days after the end of a financial year, 10 submit to the Minister, a report concerning the activities relating to the Fund during the financial year.